 An unlocked door is an open invitation.
 If you want to go the extra mile, outfit your windows and doors with motion sensors.

 Be cognizant of who you invite into your home and how much information you share with that person.
-That friendly handy worker might have ulterior motives.
+Before hiring someone to do work inside your home, verify they're a professional.